AdaCore/training_material/courses/rust_essentials/010_introduction/02-about_this_training.rst

 Goals of the training session
 -----------------------------

-* **Build Foundational Confidence:** You will leave feeling more confident about what you do know
+* **Build Foundational Confidence:** Feel confident about your basic understanding of the language

 * **Learn How to Learn:** Gain the skills to find information and solve new problems

-* **Embrace the Process:** Get comfortable with the idea that learning is a journey, and this is the first step
+* **Embrace the Process:** Understand that this course is one of many steps in your learning journey

 * Syllabus overview